DCUBEDcode/dcubed-hugo/content/services/design.md

 The output of the Design Sprints are often physical pieces of butcher paper or the like which will have little sketches all saying the same thing after the amalgamation of everyones ideas.
 From here we're ready to bring these ideas to life.

+{{% well title="Looking for Design Sprint training?" body="We can help facilitate or train you or your team on how to run your own Design Sprints.
+This can be done in your office, our office or even remotely." linkText="Learn more" linkUrl="/" %}}

 ## Protyping / UI Design

 Using the sketches from the Design Studio we now start turning the ideas on paper into workflows and interfaces within the web browser.
 You don't get any higher fidelity design than you do in it's final form :sunglasses:

+{{% figure imgUrl="/prototype.png" caption="Creating in the browser makes for resilient designs, guaranteed to work on our devices." %}}

 As we are testing while we go, we weed out any obvious issues with the sketches once they are translated to the browser.
 Once we have a working